wwarthen/RomWBW/Source/Doc/SystemGuide.md

 applied when the next SNDPLAY function is invoked.
 The returned Status (A) is a standard HBIOS result code.

-The Note (HL) values correspond to quarter notes.
-Increasing/decreasing the value by 4 results in a full note increment/decrement.
+The Note (HL) values correspond to eighth notes.
+Increasing/decreasing the value by 8 results in a full note increment/decrement.
 Increasing/decreasing the value by 48 results in a full octave increment/decrement.
 The value 0 corresponds to Bb/A# in octave 0.

 The sound chip resolution and its oscillator limit the range and accuracy of the notes played.
 The typical range of the AY-3-8910 is six
 octaves: Bb2/A#2 to A7, where each value is a unique tone.
-Values above and below can still be played but each quarter tone step may not result in a note change.
+Values above and below can still be played but each eighth tone step may not result in a note change.

 The following table shows the mapping of the Note (HL) value to the